March 18, 2025

 And particularly cruel was how this baby — black grandmas called almost grown and grown children "baby" as an expression of poetic affection -- how this grandma’s baby Clarence was teased as being “ABC” (America's blackest child) by other black youth.

-From Savannah about 107 miles up the coast to Charleston, Dubose Heyward imagined us living in an abandoned, dilapidated mansion called Catfish Row but the real action was in North Charleston where more bronze American dreamers were emerging by disavowing distinctive Gullah genetic traits
+From Savannah about 107 miles up the coast to Charleston, Dubose Heyward imagined us living in an abandoned, dilapidated mansion called Catfish Row but the real action was in North Charleston where other bronze American dreamers were dis-remembering the appreciation of distinctive African facial features and deep melanin.

-Because back out in the backwaters, when the livin’ was easy for some, and particularly for the baby whose white daddy was rich and mulattress mama, “good lookin’ " -- back out there on the land, away from the prying eyes of civilized society, black and yella gals got plucked to serve the master’s and his sons’ voracious appetites.
+Because back out in the backwaters, when the livin’ was easy for some, and particularly for the baby whose white daddy was rich and mulattress mama, “good lookin’ " -- back out there on the land, away from the prying eyes of civilized society, black and yella gals got plucked to serve the master’s and his sons’ voracious appetites and birthed black self-directed shame.

 Slurs like “ABC” had their counterparts in racist terms referring to impoverished or rural white bumpkins who were called “red necks” and "white trash" by white southern aristocracy and who were consigned to live on the disgraceful "Tobacco Row."